 Sit down at your computer or with your favorite cookbook and start looking over recipes.
 Plan out seven days worth of meals, snacks and green smoothies / juices.

 When we’re smack dab in the middle of funk town, inspiration to cook healthy meals won’t always be available to us.
-If this is the case, join my Plant Fueled Meal Plans and all you have to do is follow along.
+If this is the case, join our Plant Fueled Meal Plans and all you have to do is follow along.

-2. Go to the grocery store and buy your ingredients
+2. Go to the grocery store and buy your ingredients.

 Going to the grocery store after putting together your menu and your shopping list is a therapeutic step in getting your shit together.
 And it’s a necessary part of the process.